Wilhelm Ostwald: Color science

 Following his 1906 retirement from academia, Ostwald became interested in the systematization of colors, which could be useful both scientifically and in the arts.
 He published The Color Primer and also The Color Atlas during the period of 1916–8.
 These publications established relationships between the various visual colors.

 Ostwald represented these as a three dimensional representation of color space that is a topological solid consisting of two cones.
 One apex of the cone is pure white while the other is pure black.
-The eight primary colors are represented along the sides of the two cones.
+The eight primary colors are represented along the circumference or curved surfaces of the two cones.
 In this representation, each color is a mixture of white, black, and the eight primary colors.
 In this way, there are three degrees of freedom that represent each color.

 This representation of colors was an important early step toward their systematization, replacing color perception by the human eye with an objective system.
-Over time, Ostwald's advances in color science became part of the HSL and HSV color system.
 Much of Ostwald's work on systematization of color was done in collaboration with Deutscher Werkbund, which was an association of painters and architects.

 Scholarly journals and societies

 In 1887, Ostwald founded the peer-reviewed scientific journal Zeitschrift für Physikalische Chemie, specializing in original research in the field of physical chemistry.
 He served as its editor-in-chief until 1922.
 In 1894, Ostwald formed the German Electrochemical Society which ultimately became the Deutsche Bunsen-Gesellschaft für angewandte physikalische Chemie [German Bunsen-Society for Applied Physical Chemistry].
 He created the journal Klassiker der exakten Wissenschaften in 1889, of which more than 250 volumes have been published.

-As part of his interest in philosophy, in 1902 Ostwald started the journal Annalen der Naturphilosophie (Annales of Natural Philosophy).
+As part of his interest in philosophy, in 1902 Ostwald started the journal Annalen der Naturphilosophie (Annales of Natural Philosophy), today remembered also for having published in 1921 for the first time, in german, the then unknown Wittgenstein's Tractatus logico-philosophicus.

 In 1927, he initiated the journal Die Farbe (Colour).

 Ostwald was one of the directors of the Die Brücke institute in Munich, and he played a role in its founding in 1911.
 The institute was sponsored, significantly, from Ostwald's Nobel Prize money.
 Through the institute, Ostwald's intention was to develop a standardized system for scholarly publications.
 In 1911, Ostwald founded the Association of Chemical Societies, which sought to organize and improve the efficiency of various chemical societies.
 The association is an example of a scientific society.
 Ostwald served as the first president of the Association of Chemical Societies.